ianrenton/ianrenton.com/_posts/2020-05-14-a-journey-into-the-world-of-slimming.md

 That's just a bowl of dry milkless cereal, man.

+So far so bad.
 But nothing, *nothing* prepared me for the worst of all the secrets this book had hidden inside.

 A hand-written recipe from god-knows-who and god-knows-when, sandwiched between the pages.
 A horror so bad even the Sainsbury Book of Slimming did not dare commit it to print.